-This gorgeous red Jacqueminot Rose is the classic Valentine’s day rose.
-Whether it is given as a single red rose or a in a bunch of a dozen, this is the rose you will likely to receive on Valentine’s day.
+This gorgeous red Jacqueminot Rose is the classic Valentine’s Day rose.
+Whether given as a single red rose or a bunch of a dozen, this is the rose you will likely receive on Valentine’s Day.

-Another beautiful rose print from the book “Roses and Rose Culture” printed in 1892 and by Thomas B. Jenkins.
+Another beautiful rose print from the book “Roses and Rose Culture” was printed in 1892 by Thomas B. Jenkins.
 This pink rose is called PERLE DES JARDINS (Tea Rose.)

 “This magnificent rose still retains the foremost position as one of the finest tea roses of this color.
 The color varies from canary to golden yellow, flowers are large and beautifully formed on stiff stems, handsome in every stage and development from the smallest bud to the largest flower.”

-Another beautiful botanical rose prints to download by Pierre-Joseph Redoute.
-This is a beautiful example of a Rosa Centifolia better known as a cabbage rose.
+Another beautiful botanical rose print to download by Pierre-Joseph Redoute.
+This is a beautiful example of a Rosa Centifolia, a cabbage rose.

 I don’t know much about this rose print except that it was painted in 1883.
 I included it as I love the composition and the Japanese text.

-The colour of this French Rose (Rosa Gallica) is gorgeous.
-Another beautiful botanical rose print of Pierre-Joseph Redouté.
+The colour of this French Rose (Rosa Gallica) is gorgeous—another beautiful botanical rose print by Pierre-Joseph Redouté.